-Ducks Unlimtied Canada collaborates with groups across Canada's boreal forest to develop science based conservation solutions for conserving boreal wetlands.
+Ducks Unlimited Canada (DUC) collaborates with groups across Canada to develop science-based conservation solutions for raising awareness and conservation of wetlands.

 Download your free guidebook or purchase a hard copy

 Alberta Wetland Classification

 With funding and support from Alberta Innovates’ Water Innovation Program, Alberta North American Waterfowl Management Plan Partnership, and Prairie Habitat Joint Venture, Ducks Unlimited Canada (DUC) has released a new Alberta Wetland Classification System Field Guide.
 This guide presents a visual, plain-language resource for identifying and classifying wetlands based on the Alberta Wetland Classification System (Government of Alberta, 2015) and is intended to help users identify and classify wetlands in the field.
 This guide will assist users in identifying the five wetland classes as well as their forms and types using readily observable soil, vegetation and hydrology characteristics.